Explore Our Garden Wildlife Blog

 Sadly, we have not had such a great response from equipment providers… partly, I’m sure, because those most in need of aids such as binocular supports are least able to afford to buy what they need.
 Being disabled often means being unwaged.

 Paths, gates, benches and so forth are only part of the problem… hide design is another area where steps have been taken to be more inclusive, but much more needs to be done.
-It may be simpler to have every bench, elbow shelf or viewing slot one height, but the people who use them come in all shapes and sizes!
+It may be simpler to have every bench, elbow shelf, viewing slot and bird feeder one height, but the people who use them come in all shapes and sizes!
 The first step to better design is to tie oneself to a garden chair so as to be unable to stand or walk.
 See whether you can open the windows in a hide from that position or get close to the viewing slots.

 Remember too, not all barriers are physical… a ‘holier-than-thou’ attitude stops many disabled birders using their cars as a hide where track can be driven.
 Ethnicity, gender and sexuality diversity is well underrepresented on reserves and that reflects societal attitudes which need confronting.
 Stereotyping is a barrier too!